 Progressive Web Apps Part 3: Engagement

-Progressive web Apps seek to improve engagement with your users using Push Notifications (just like the ones you get on your iOS or Android phone).
+In our previous blog post, we discussed responsive and progressive design for web Apps.
+In this art progressive web Apps seek to improve engagement with your users using Push Notifications (just like the ones you get on your iOS or Android phone).
 For progressive web Apps this is achieved using two different technologies in combination: Push and Notifications.
-For the purposes of this post, it doesn’t matter that they are two different technologies as we are going to focus on how your organisation can best use them!
+For the purposes of this post, it doesn’t matter that these are in fact two different technologies, as our main focus will be on how your organisation can best use both of them.

-Push Notifications are very short messages (a bit like text messages) that appear on your progressive web App users’ device when you send them from your server.
+Push Notifications are very short messages (a bit like text messages) that appear on your progressive web App users’ device when sent from your server.
 Users must give permission for your progressive web App to display the Push Notifications before they will see them, so they are not a guaranteed method of communication.

 Am I Going To Annoy My Users?